2024 software comparison Guide

 This is way more intuitive than WordPress's basic editor.
 Plus, Webflow gives you free templates to get you rolling.

 These are like ready-made website designs crafted by pros, so they look great and function smoothly.
-Of course, you have complete freedom to tweak the templates to match your vision; no coding is needed.
+You have complete freedom to tweak the templates to match your vision, without needing to code

 Lastly, Webflow's 'Collections' feature is a lifesaver for larger websites.
 Think of it as a database where you can store bits of content (images, text blocks, etc.) to use across your site.
 This makes building and updating your website way more efficient.